bmorrow5/bmorrow5/README.md

 Contained in these repositories are my projects showcasing my Data Science Skills

 ### Education
-Masters of Science in Data Science Student at Johns Hopkins University \\
+Masters of Science in Data Science Student at Johns Hopkins University <br>
-Bachelor of Science in Physics, Minor Mathematics from Presbyterian College Bachelor of Arts in History, Minor Military Science from Presbyterian College
+Bachelor of Science in Physics, Minor Mathematics from Presbyterian College <br>
+Bachelor of Arts in History, Minor Military Science from Presbyterian College

 ### Technical Skills